smythp/cv/cv.md

 Ph.D. in English, Graduate Center of the City University of New York (CUNY), 2021\
 Faculty Award for Most Distinguished Dissertation of 2021
+Dissertation: "Negotiated Access: Haccessibility, Autonomy, and Infrastructure in the Age of the Abstraction"

 Double B.A. in English and German Literature, Kenyon College, Ohio\
 magna cum laude, 2009\